10 Oldest Radio Stations Of All Time | Radio.co

 By 1927 the McNeils were issued a commercial license and the call letters KGFX.
 It was Ida though who was responsible for the success of the station.

 Ida was a well-known member of the Pierre community, and she used the station to relay community news.
-Ida informed listeners with patient updates from the local hospital and weather reports.
+Ida informed listeners with weather reports along with with patient updates from the local hospital.
 And she quickly established herself as a revered broadcaster in Pierre.
 After Dana's death in 1936, she almost single-handedly ran the station.
 Dana took the station from strength to strength right through to her retirement in the early 60s.
 After which she sold the station.
 KGFX still broadcasts from Pierre today as a classic country station.

 1) KCBS (AM)